 Our rehabilitation centre provides survivors necessary social and economic skills that would help them participate and contribute meaningfully within their communities upon their return.
 These skills include: functional literacy, counseling, sewing, baking, tie and dye, pottery, and short courses on business development and management.

-Once registered at our centre, all patients are supported to develop a re-integration plan which we help them implement once they return to their communities.
+Once registered at our centre, all survivors are supported to develop a reintegration plan which we help them implement once they return to their communities.

-We also continue to provide counseling if required and monitor their health, economic and social status until re-integration is completed.
+We also continue to provide counselling if required and monitor their health, economic and social status until re-integration is completed.